 Nevertheless, if you look closely, you’ll see that Barcodes and QR codes are quite different.
 In this blog, we’ve tried to clear the air with as many examples as possible.

-What is the Difference Between a Barcode And QR Code?
+Difference Between Barcodes And QR Codes

-Let’s now take a holistic look at the difference between a barcode and a QR code.
+So, let’s now take a holistic look at the difference between a barcode and a QR code.

 DifferentiationBarcodeQR Code